rust-lang/book/nostarch/chapter10.md

 }
 ```

-The `largest` function using generic type parameters; this doesn’t compile yet
+Listing 10-5: The `largest` function using generic type parameters; this
+doesn’t compile yet

 If we compile this code right now, we’ll get this error: